m0sk1t/react_email_editor/README.md

 ![Hoooray!!!
 New block added!!!](https://habrastorage.org/web/6dd/efe/520/6ddefe520c7f49b8be2fad710eec2002.png)

 That's all!!!
-Thank for reading, and try to make your own coolest block =)
+Thank for reading.
+Try to make your own coolest block =)